The Bankrate promise

-Brokered CDs function similar to other types of CDs, but they are kept in a brokerage account and can be traded like bonds.
-Consider a brokered CD if you’re looking for more liquidity, want more term options, higher rates or need to expand FDIC insurance.
+Brokered CDs function similarly to other types of CDs, but they are kept in a brokerage account and can be traded like bonds.
+Consider a brokered CD if you’re looking for more liquidity, want more term options or higher rates, or need to expand FDIC insurance.